reactivemarbles/DynamicData/README.md

 The same applies to a cache.
 The only difference is you call ```.AsObservableCache()``` to create a derived cache.

 In practise I have found this function very useful in a trading system where old items massively outnumber current items.
-By creating a derived collection and exposing that to consumers has saved a huge amount of processing power and memory downstream.
+By creating a derived collection and exposing that to consumers has saved a huge amount of processing power and memory consumption.

 #### Filtering
 Filter the underlying data using the filter operators